sitecode/mysqldumptools/README.md

 #### Workaround entering MySQL password when using pv

 Use mysql option `--defaults-extra-file` to specify user.cnf file with user/password in it.
-When using this option do not also specify user with `-u`.
+When using this option use it as the first argument and do not also specify user with `-u`.

 Create a file named `user.cnf` with permissions `600` (so only your user can read it) and with content:

 ```
 [client]
-username=USERNAME
+user=USERNAME
 password=PASSWORD
 ```